-The Boston Leadership Forum is comprised of downtown Boston-based men who seek to integrate their faith in God into their professional work, family life and social relationships.
+The Boston Leadership Forum is comprised of downtown Boston-based men who seek to integrate their faith in God into their professional work, family life and social relationships in a natural manner.
 This isn’t a prayer group or a support group or anything of that sort.
-We host a breakfast series in which we bring in speakers from all over the country and purposefully aim to present interesting topics across a very wide spectrum of American and global culture in the 21st century.
+We host a breakfast series in which we bring in speakers from all over the country and purposefully aim to present interesting topics across a very wide spectrum of American and global culture in the 21st century with the aim to affirm men in their professional work.
 For many of us, the breakfast series recalls college lectures when admittedly we should have been paying closer attention.
 This time around though, it isn’t for academic grades; rather it is for something far more important: reminding us what life is all about.
 For some of us, that reminder may serve to help us realize where we need to make small adjustments in order to get certain aspects of our lives back on track; for others, the reminder validates that there are other men out there who want what we want: a good family life, rewarding professional work, and friendships built on confidence and trust.
 And all of this consistent with our faith in God.

 We have been hosting these breakfasts since 1999.
 The spectrum of topics has been very wide indeed as you will see from the listing you can find on our Past Speakers page.
 The underlying theme of all these talks is the struggle for excellence in one’s professional and personal life can manifest itself in any number of different ways.